A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 It is simple, rugged and built with commercial or agricultural use in mind.
 The image below shows an extended 2+2 chassis cab model.

-There is an elephant in the room, Ibex are an SME and doesn’t produce vehicles at the volumes required.
+There is an elephant in the room, Ibex is an SME and doesn’t produce vehicles at the volumes required.

 They are easy to dismiss, but I quite like it, and there is even a transition to an electric version, the Munro.